dsoutw/dWidgets-Android/docs/questions.md

 # Q&A
 {:.no_toc}

-Please post your question on the [discussions](https://github.com/dsoutw/dWidgets-Android/discussions) if it is not answered here.
+Please post your question on the [discussions](https://github.com/dsoutw/dWidgets-Android/discussions) page if it is not answered here.

 * Table of contents
 {:toc}